How to Improve Your Time Management in Exams

 Exams come with the challenge of working against the clock.
 The timer doesn’t slow down because you’ve reached a difficult question, and it certainly won’t pause while you try to figure out the best way to answer it.
 Every minute counts, which is why learning how to manage your time gives you the best chance of picking up as many marks as possible.

 Time management is something that improves with practice.
 The more comfortable you become with working under timed conditions, the easier it is to judge your pace and know when it’s time to move on.
-In this guide, we’ll look at some of the most common reasons students struggle with time management in exams and share some practical techniques that will help you make the most of the time you have in the exam hall.
+In this guide, we’ll look at some of the most common reasons students struggle with time management in exams and share some practical techniques that’ll help you make the most of the time you have in the exam hall.

 Common time management mistakes in exams